 - Defensible Space: good diagrams & information from the Cal Fire website, ReadyforWildfire.org, explaining state law requirements for defensible space.
 The website also has information on fire-resistant landscaping.

-- Firewise Garden Design 21 slides with photos from the March 2020 Coalition meeting, by landscape designer Sheri Brown Dion.
-Sheri discusses the last five slides on plant selection in this 12-minute video.
-Reference Websites for Fire Resistant Planting - PDF.
+- Firewise Garden Design 21 slide PDF (incl. photos) from the March 2020 Coalition meeting, by landscape designer Sheri Brown Dion.
+In this 12-minute video, Sheri discusses the last 5 slides which are about plant selection.
+Here's a PDF with a few Reference Websites for Fire Resistant Planting.

 - Prescribed Burn Information - see this page, last bullet point.